Erni/ThisIsMe/README.md

 Me and my interaction with others and the world

 ## What this is about
-The purpose of this document is to let other people know me, specially colleagues that are going to work and spend time with me.
+The purpose of this document is to let other people know me better, specially colleagues that are going to work and spend time with me.
 This will allow others to get to know me better and what you can expect from me as your co-worker and (likely) friend-to-be.
 Although I will describe me and my visions about work and the world in general, I am not writing this as a mean to let you know my expectations for you, or what I would like you be or how to behave with me.
 At the time of this writing, I am new at Elastic (less than a month) and due to the number of people from many different cultures and nationalities at Elastic, this can be helpful for you if we ever have further interaction :)
+If you are only interested in reading about the "at work" part, feel free to skip to "Working with me" section.

 ## Basic introduction
 My full name is Ernesto Reig Álvarez.
 I am 35 years old.
 I live in Alicante (Spain).
 My partner and fellow in life, Isis, is currently pregnant.
 Robin (the baby) is due in two weeks (06/06/2018), so we expect to have her soon between us :)